SharkSnack/shiren-2/content/dungeons/3-shuten-trail-mid.md

 A monster called Mr. Drone appears, and will always drop Strength Grass when defeated.<br/>
 Strength matters a lot in Shiren 2 so it's an excellent monster to hunt, but it can<br/>
 be difficult to do so since it runs away from Shiren and can hover over water.<br/>
 Mr. Helico also appears on 7F, and sometimes drops Happy Grass when defeated.

 ### Shuten Halfway

-See Shuten Trail Easy for Blacksmith services and Trader's Shop items.

 Hone your weapon at the Blacksmith, and buy healing items and food at the Trader's Shop.<br/>
 If you have a lot of money, go ahead and fill your inventory with Otogiriso.